workadaptive/content/_articles/b2b-sales-crm-automation.md

 **Old way:** Sales ops builds reports and dashboards
 **New way:** Sales ops deploys AI agents that work continuously

-**While you're reading this:**
-- Competitors' AI agents are enriching leads 24/7
-- Their pipeline monitoring catches risks before yours do
-- Their territory optimization finds opportunities you're missing
-- Their reps spend 12+ more hours/week actually selling
+Competitors' AI agents are enriching leads 24/7.
+Their pipeline monitoring catches risks before yours do.
+Their reps spend 12+ more hours/week actually selling.

 **The gap widens every week you wait.**